AemiliusXIV/OrchestrionPlugin/README.md

 ```
 Orchestrion Aria will then appear in your Plugin Installer and update automatically when new releases are published.

-> **Note:** This is a fork of the original [Orchestrion plugin](https://github.com/perchbirdd/OrchestrionPlugin).
+> This is a fork of the original [Orchestrion plugin](https://github.com/perchbirdd/OrchestrionPlugin).
 Both cannot run at the same time — please disable the original Orchestrion before enabling Orchestrion Aria.
-Your existing settings and song replacements will be imported automatically on first load.
+If you have existing settings from the original Orchestrion plugin, you will be prompted to import them on first load.

 ![Usage](https://github.com/ff-meli/OrchestrionPlugin/raw/master/gh/orch.gif)